lyteloli/NekoGram/README.md

     # Do some stuff here
 ```
-> You can get call data both in functions and formatters
+> You can get call data both in functions and formatters\.

 So why is the `number_of_bags` marked optional\?\
 This is to let you safely get `call_data` even in menus where it can be absent\.\